stkossman/andriistavskyi_portfolio/README.md

   <br>
 Shotout to the template I used: <a href="https://github.com/machadop1407/pedrotech-portfolio">machadrop1407</a>
   <br>
-  Currently sending an email through portfolio is no avaliable.
+  Currently sending an email through portfolio is not avaliable.
 All contact info I have in my profile.
 </div>